fossnsbm/fossnsbm-docs/docs/api/events.md

 ```
 apikey: {API-KEY}
 ```
-or else we can use the token to authenticate
+or else we can use the token for authenticate

 ### response